Last updated on September 20th, 2023 at 06:26 am

 Choosing your Own Fairway Driver

 But how to choose a go-to fairway driver?
 The first thing to do is look for a disc with a lot of stability and a lot more control.
 You need to be able to look at your go-to midrange and your go-to distance driver and find a disc that is something in between those two discs.
 That means you are going to replicate a lot of lines just to replicate that distance when going to change the shot until you achieved the best result.
-You also need to use different types of plastics to achieve that consistent release and replicate a lot of different shots.
+You also need to use different types of plastics to achieve that consistent release to replicate a lot of different shots.

 Every player has their way of building their bag but universally, everyone has a go-to fairway driver.
 So, you need to try a lot of discs and see what you like for your fairway driver.